HDembinski/monolens/README.md

 - Drag the lens around by holding a Mouse button down inside the window
 - Resize the lens by pressing up, down, left, right
 - To quit, press Escape, Q, or double click on the lens
+- To move the lens to another screen, press S

 # Known limitations

-- The app works smoothly on OSX, but may flicker on Linux when you move the lens.
+- The app is tested on OSX and Linux.
+It may flicker when you move the lens, if you know how to fix this, please help. :)
-- Some people have found issues when using two screens.
-It is tested with two screens on OSX, but not yet on Linux.
-Please leave an issue if it does not work for you.
+- Some people have found issues when using two screens, which are hopefully fixed now.
+  Leave an issue if this problem appears.
 - Pulling the lens to another screen is currently not supported.
-To switch screens, you need to run `monolens` from a terminal on that screen (this works on OSX at least).
-  This limitation will hopefully be lifted in the near future.
+To switch screens, press S.
 - The lens actually uses a static screenshot which is periodically updated.
 Because of this, pixels directly under the lens cannot be updated unless you move the lens away first from new content that you want to look at, and then back.